openmrs/openmrs-esm-patient-management/README.md

+:wave:	*New to our project?
+Be sure to review the [OpenMRS 3 Frontend Developer Documentation](https://openmrs.github.io/openmrs-esm-core/#/).
+You may find the [Map of the Project](https://openmrs.github.io/openmrs-esm-core/#/main/map) especially helpful.* :teacher:

 ![Node.js CI](https://github.com/openmrs/openmrs-esm-patient-management/workflows/Node.js%20CI/badge.svg)

 # OpenMRS Patient Management

-This is a [Lerna](https://lerna.js.org/) project containing patient management.
-This package handles the following
+This is a [Lerna](https://lerna.js.org/) project containing patient management frontend modules which deal with creating, searching, and listing patients.
+This package handles the following:

 -  [@openmrs/esm-patient-search-app](packages/esm-patient-search-app)
 -  [@openmrs/esm-patient-registration-app](packages/esm-patient-registration-app)